 - These risks are inherent to the product.
 They also include the risks involved in overdose (i.e. patient non-compliance)

 - Compliance risks

-At the pre-market stage the TGA acquires the information necessary for a decision about whether or not to register, list or include therapeutic goods on the Australian Register of Therapeutic Goods (ARTG).
-It can do this through accepting certification, actively evaluating information supplied by sponsors or manufacturers, or by direct inspection.
+At the pre-market stage, TGA acquires the information necessary for a decision about whether or not to register, list or include therapeutic goods on the ARTG.
+We do this through accepting certification, actively evaluating information supplied by sponsors or manufacturers, or by direct inspection.

 A similar risk-based approach is taken with the evaluation of evidence related to medical devices included on the ARTG.
-Low-risk devices (such as bandages) rely on certification, whereas high-risk devices (such as pace makers) involve direct evaluation of the available evidence by TGA Officers.
+Low-risk devices (such as bandages) rely on certification, whereas high-risk devices (such as pace makers) involve direct evaluation of the available evidence by TGA.

 Post-market activities relate to the monitoring of the continuing safety, quality and efficacy of listed, registered and included therapeutic goods once they are on the market.